openshift/enhancements/enhancements/machine-api/machine-deletion-hooks.md

 ## Proposal

-- Utilize annotations to implement lifecycle hooks.
+- Utilize new Machine spec to implement lifecycle hooks.
 - Each lifecycle point can have 0 or more hooks.
 - Hooks do not enforce ordering.
-- Hooks found during machine reconciliation effectively pause reconciliation until all hooks for that lifecycle point are removed from a machine's annotations.
+- Hooks found during machine reconciliation effectively pause reconciliation until all hooks for that lifecycle point are removed from a machine's spec.

 ### User Stories